Ridge Preservation cost & benefits explained

 [English (Australia)]

-Ridge preservation may seem like an extra step, but it helps protect bone, simplify implant placement, and reduce future costs—supporting predictable workflows and long-term practice growth.
+Ridge preservation may seem like an extra step, but it helps to protect bone, simplify implant placement, and reduce future costs.
+Understanding its clinical and financial value supports predictable implant workflows and long-term practice growth.

 Why Ridge Preservation Matters

 Ridge preservation mitigates these changes.
 Evidence shows that grafted sites experience significantly less horizontal and vertical resorption, leading to more predictable implant positioning and reduced need for secondary augmentation procedures3,4,5.
-In clinical practice, this translates into meaningful long-term financial value for clinicians and higher patient satisfaction.
+In clinical practice, this translates into easier implant placement, which in many cases is associated with lower costs for patients at the implant placement stage.

 What Influences Ridge Preservation Cost?